franzenzenhofer/dev-book/_chapters/performance-wordpress-theme-selection.md

 * start render (normalized): 700ms (1400ms max)
 * speed index (normalized): 1000ms (2000ms max)

-> NOTE @normalized: as you can't control the server performance of theme preview sites, and it might differ from server to server:
+> NOTE @normalized - as you can't control the server performance of theme preview sites, and it might differ from server to server:
 > * substract the measured TTFB from start render and speed index and
 > * add a fixed TTFB of e.g. 200ms to both values

 **"JS turned off" Test**

 * above fold and main content must be visible on the site with JS turned off!
 * whole site must be navigate-able with JS turned off!

 **Google Mobile Friendly Test**